JoramMwanyika/Apexify-Internship/ApexcifyTechnologys_AI_Projects/Task4_Object_Detection_Tracking/README.md

-# Task 4: Object Detection & Tracking
+# Task 4: Object Detection & Tracking (Web UI)

 A real-time Object Detection and Tracking system utilizing your webcam.

 This project uses **YOLOv8** (via the `ultralytics` package) for state-of-the-art object detection, and employs its built-in advanced tracking algorithm (**BoT-SORT**) to assign persistent IDs to objects as they move across frames.
+It has been upgraded with the **Open Images V7** model (`yolov8n-oiv7.pt`), expanding its detection vocabulary to **600 distinct object classes**.

 ## Features
-- **Object Detection:** Identifies multiple objects in real-time (people, chairs, cellphones, cups, etc.).
+- **Object Detection:** Identifies 600 multiple objects in real-time (people, specific sports balls, toys, tools, etc.).
 - **Object Tracking:** Assigns a unique ID to each detected object and maintains it across continuous frames.
-- **Bonus Implementations:**
+- **Cyberpunk Web Interface:** A highly styled web UI featuring a scanning laser animation and a dedicated heads-up display.
-  - Real-time FPS (Frames Per Second) counter.
+- **Real-time Stats:** Live FPS (Frames Per Second) counter and Active Object Count display dynamically.
-  - Active Object Count display.
+- **REST API Backend**: Flask serves the frontend and handles the YOLOv8 frame processing over base64.

 ## Setup Instructions